-Enjoy this lemongrass ginger tea when in need of a fresh and aromatic drink.
+Enjoy this lemongrass ginger tea when you need a fresh, zesty and aromatic drink that will make you feel good.
 It has a great soothing effect and also is packed with amazing citrusy flavors.
 Easy and done within 15 minutes, plus it is caffeine-free and can be enjoyed either warm or iced.

 We have been loving this simple tea so much recently.
-I often enjoy a warm lavender milk tea to wind down at the end of the day, but this fresh lemongrass tea now has the spotlight.
+I often enjoy a warm lavender milk tea or a butterfly pea flower latte to wind down at the end of the day, but this fresh and zesty lemongrass ginger tea now has the spotlight and our new go-to feel-good cozy drink.

 It is a homemade tea that's made using fresh lemongrass, ginger and lemon.
-It is amazing enjoyed warm and provides such a great cozy effect during winter season, rainy days or whenever you feel under the weather.
-I also love its incredible soothing effect that has that good-for-you self care vibe.
-Plus, it is packed with aromatic citrusy flavors that are very satisfying.
+It is amazing enjoyed warm and provides such a great cozy effect during the winter season, on rainy days or whenever you feel under the weather.
+It makes for the perfect sick day tea to slowly sip on!

-It actually tastes pretty complex in flavor, even tough it can be made super quickly and following only a few straight forward steps.
-You will only need a small handful of ingredients to make it and you can easily adjust the flavor or personalize with other spices or steep in caffeinated teas.
+It actually tastes pretty complex in flavor, even though it can be made super quickly and following only a few straightforward steps.
+You will only need a small handful of ingredients to make it and you can easily adjust the flavor or personalize it with other spices or steep it in caffeinated teas.

 I also love to make more and then let it cool down in the fridge.
 I can then sip on a refreshing citrusy iced tea during the week.